EGR-314-Team-307/EGR-314-Team-307/Report.md

 $11.90
 </p>

 ![image](https://github.com/EGR-314-Team-307/EGR-314-Team-307/assets/156955314/6c857586-6925-407b-90ce-849e6142946f)
 </p>
-Rationale: This motor has a high torque output, allowing the motor to support a decent load.
+Rationale: While this selected motor is more expensive than generic DC motors, the main appeal that this motor had was the high torque output.
+This motor will be able to support the weight of the prototype.

 # Hardware Proposal